 Today, modern ovens and central heating have replaced the need for an inefficient open fire, yet it is still one of the most sought-after features in period properties, evoking a romantic image of a time gone by and providing a cozy focal point.

-While many homeowners are lucky enough to find original fireplaces still intact, some have been removed or replaced with Living room ideas that have inauthentic designs by previous occupants.
+While many homeowners are lucky enough to find original fireplaces still intact, some have been removed or replaced with living room ideas that have inauthentic designs by previous occupants.
 This might mean you need to search for traditional fireplace ideas to help restore your fireplace to its former glory.

 Traditional fireplace ideas

-If you're looking for living room fireplace ideas, a traditional fireplace elevates a home, whether it's a period property or one that's more modern.
+If you're looking for fireplace ideas, a traditional fireplace elevates a home, whether it's a period property or one that's more modern.
 With logs burning in the hearth, it adds literal warmth, while its elegant exterior creates a cozy atmosphere even when the embers have died down.

 'A fireplace quite literally transforms a room, a real focal point, it brings people together.
-They are lovely community pieces,' says Owen Pacey, founder of Renaissance London, a longstanding seller of antiques, specializing in traditional fireplace restoration and reproduction
+They are lovely community pieces,' says Owen Pacey, founder of Renaissance London (opens in new tab), a longstanding seller of antiques, specializing in traditional fireplace restoration and reproduction